mwturvey/OpenHMD/steamvr/Readme.md

 SteamVR Plugin for OpenHMD Devices

 Build:
-Just run `cmake` and `make` in the OpenHMD directory.
-The OPENHMD_STEAMVR option is enabled by default.
+Run `cmake` and `make` for the OpenHMD base directory.
+The new OPENHMD_STEAMVR option is enabled by default.
+This will first build OpenHMD, and then the SteamVR plugin.

 Run:
 First register the driver with SteamVR:

+    ~/.local/share/Steam/SteamApps/common/SteamVR/bin/linux64/vrpathreg adddriver ~/OpenHMD

+or

-    ~/.local/share/Steam/SteamApps/common/SteamVR/bin/linux64/vrpathreg adddriver ~/OpenHMD/build/
+    ~/.local/share/Steam/SteamApps/common/SteamVR/bin/linux64/vrpathreg adddriver ~/OpenHMD/build

+if you build in a separate build directory.

+The directory given to vrpathreg should contain `driver.vrdrivermanifest` and `bin/linux64/driver_openhmd.so` as a subdirectory.

-Then copy the steamvr.vrsettings file that disables the lighthouse and oculus default driver:
+Then copy the steamvr.vrsettings file that disables the lighthouse and oculus default driver into Steam's config directory.

     cp ~/OpenHMD/steamvr/steamvr.vrsettings ~/.local/share/Steam/config/steamvr.vrsettings